Jaimemorillo/ShouldIwatchThisMovie/README.md

 - See the posters.

-- Random movie generador.
+- See random movie generated.

-- Actual Billboard.
+- See the actual Billboard.

 - Automatic model training and prediction (real time).